 The Traditional Grant Program typically funds new public works or other capital projects, their replacement or repair, and the associated planning, engineering, design, or architectural costs.
 Funding is also available for public services addressing health, safety, and welfare impacts from federal mineral leasing activities, including but not limited to animal control, education, emergency services, protective services, recreation, social services, and transportation.

 In its Traditional Grant Program, the MCFMLD will not fund more than 70% of the proposed project’s eligible costs.
 A minimum of 10% of the total project costs must be a cash match from the applicant and/or partners.
 In no case can funds set aside for contingency be used to fulfill the matching requirement.

 The Mini Grant Program grants up to $50,000 with no matching requirement for projects aligned with the MCFMLD Mission Statement and federal law.
 An exception to the no matching requirement is any mini grant primarily for a planning project, which requires a fifty percent cash match.

-The MCFMLD Spring 2021 Grant Application will be available for download in February.
+The MCFMLD Fall 2024 Grant Application will be available for download in August.
 The application contains detailed information about the budget, eligible costs, matching and special considerations for planning grants.

 |Fully Executed Grant Agreements